afscomercial/peakguard/README.md

 ## PeakGuard API

-FastAPI service that simulates IoT energy consumption and serves GRU-based forecasts trained in `PeakGuard.ipynb`.
+FastAPI service that simulates IoT energy consumption per device and serves GRU-based forecasts trained in `PeakGuard.ipynb`.
 The notebook is reference-only at runtime.

 ### Highlights
-- Synthetic IoT stream (hourly) with browser-local time alignment
+- Device-aware synthetic stream stored in SQLite, aligned to each device's timezone
+- Background scheduler generates new hourly readings per device (no on-demand generation in endpoints)
 - Forecast endpoint returns only the next hour (using the last 24 hours as context)
 - Responsive frontend (Plotly.js) showing 24h history and the next-hour forecast, rendered as a continuous segment
-- Scrollable last-24-hours list (one entry per line)
+- Device selector at the top of the dashboard

 ### Project layout
 ```